i-RIC/solver-template/README.md

 ## Update CMakeLists.txt

-Modify CMakeLists.txt file for the solver
+Modify CMakeLists.txt file for the solver.
-Replace all occurrences of <BASENAME> with the basename of the executable you want to create (ie Example will create Example.exe).
+Replace all occurrences of &lt;BASENAME&gt; with the basename of the executable you want to create (ie Example will create Example.exe).

 ```
 $ code -n CMakeLists.txt